 This week, inside looking out.
-Lingering Look at Windows Week 36 Advertisements Continue reading The View from the Window
+Lingering Look at Windows Week 36 Continue reading The View from the Window

 My previous post in this series was Cathar Strongholds.